lliu006/W26_STAT293_FinalProject/README.md

 ## Objectives

-- Fit a shared-parameter joint model (JM) to quantify the association between latent LVMI level and hazard of death.
+- Fit a shared-parameter joint model to quantify the association between the latent LVMI trajectory and the hazard of death.
-- Evaluate whether the slope/rate of change of LVMI adds prognostic value beyond the current level.
+- Evaluate whether the slope/rate of change of LVMI adds prognostic value beyond the current LVMI level.
-- Perform model diagnostics and sensitivity analyses.
+- Conduct model diagnostics and sensitivity analyses.

 ## Statistical Methodology